Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 ## Spatial prediction of soil properties and classes using MLA's

-This chapter reviews some common Machine learning algorithms (MLA's) that have demonstrated potantial for soil mapping projects i.e. for generating spatial predictions.
-We especially focus on using tree-based algorithms such as [random forest](https://en.wikipedia.org/wiki/Random_forest), [gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting) and [Cubist](https://cran.r-project.org/package=Cubist).
+This chapter reviews some common Machine learning algorithms (MLA's) that have demonstrated potential for soil mapping projects i.e. for generating spatial predictions [@brungard2015machine; @heung2016overview; @behrens2018multi].
+In this tutorial we especially focus on using tree-based algorithms such as [random forest](https://en.wikipedia.org/wiki/Random_forest), [gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting) and [Cubist](https://cran.r-project.org/package=Cubist).
 For a more in-depth overview of machine learning algorithms used in statistics refer to the CRAN Task View on [Machine Learning & Statistical Learning](https://cran.r-project.org/web/views/MachineLearning.html).
 Some other examples of how MLA's can be used to fit Pedo-Transfer-Functions can be found in section \@ref(mla-ptfs).

 ### Loading the packages and data